FREQUENTLY ASKED SKYDIVING QUESTIONS

 Accelerated Freefall (AFF) is more for those who are fairly certain that they really want to learn all they can about skydiving and are inclined to think they will want to continue to learn more about the sport.

-Open year round – We are open 7 days a week and generally skydive until sunset.
+We are open 7 days a week and generally skydive sunrise to sunset.

 Our Tandem Instructors will explain everything about tandem skydiving.
 They will tell you about the equipment that is used and how it will function during your skydive.
 They will also give you instruction concerning how the two of you will exit the aircraft for your skydive.
 You’ll also get some tips on things you can do to enjoy your skydive experience.
 If you chose to have video and still photographs taken during the skydive you’ll learn where the videographer will be during the skydive and be reminded to “smile for the camera”.
 The smiling part will come naturally!